Ski Resort Tycoon

 Ski Resort Tycoon is a business simulation game in which the player must successfully create and run a ski resort.
-The player is able to add a variety of structures including skilifts, lodges, bathrooms, warming huts and various accommodations.
-The goal is to become a 5 star resort.
-The game has a 3D mode where the player can view their resort.
+The player is able to add a variety of structures including ski lifts, hotels, trinket shops, bars and other various accommodations.
+The game features sandbox modes as well as pre-defined challenges.
+The game is entirely 3D, utilizing accelerated and software rendered models.
 A Yeti can also be seen in the game, and it can be found eating the guests.

+A sequel, Ski Resort Tycoon II, was released in 2001.